dnguy262/rdf-construction-model/README.md

 <br>

-This program takes in a knowledge graph and outputs it in Resource Description Framework (RDF) format.
+This program takes in a knowledge graph as input and outputs it in Resource Description Framework (RDF) format.

 ### Code Structure